Mechanical and Material Design Principles of the Avian Egg Shell

 A large contributor to thinning eggshells, most noticeable in the chicken egg industry, is the low calcium diet of the hen.
 During shell formation, there are typically high levels of calcium in a hen’s bloodstream, up to 30 mg/dL, with calcium levels being lower during non-shell forming days (Joyner, 1999).
 In a study done on Single Comb White Leghorn hens, it was found that, with increased calcium intake, calcium retention per gram increased in hens.
 Furthermore, the study concluded that calcium consumption was correlated with greater shell strength, linearly correlated with calcium retention, and quadratically correlated with increased shell weight and grams of shell calcium.
 However, this relationship breaks down at high calcium intake levels, namely 4.5 % calcium in diet (Clunies et al., “Calcium and Phosphorus Metabolism and Eggshell Formation of Hens”).
 It follows that by increasing calcium in the diet of hens, businesses are able to cause thickening of eggshells when hen eggs are too thin.
 Thus, they can prevent breakage, and so ensure better food safety and that more eggs appropriate for sale are produced.

 It is important to note that other large factors in considering calcium retention in hens are phosphorus and estrogen levels, and so simply raising calcium percentage in diet will not necessarily always provide the anticipated results.
 Estrogen levels are correlated with the production of more blood calcium binding proteins, allowing for higher calcium retention rates.
-Nevertheless, when the egg is in utero, hens can deplete their entire blood calcium in 8 to 18 minutes and so intestinal and bone mobilization of calcium are also needed to replenish blood calcium (Joyner, 1999).
+Nevertheless, when the egg is in utero, hens can deplete their entire blood calcium in 8 to 18 minutes and so intestinal absorption and bone mobilization of calcium are also needed to replenish blood calcium (Joyner, 1999).
 Since calcium is also taken from bone when blood calcium levels are low, it is important to build strong bones in laying birds, for which phosphorus is essential.
 Ideal ratios of calcium to phosphorus have been developed for various types of birds.
 For example, psittacine hens show a 2:1 ratio (Joyner, 1999).
 Furthermore, these ratios tend to be higher when shell production is occurring, as more calcium is going towards shell formation than bone formation of the hen (Clunies et al., “Calcium and Phosphorus Metabolism and Eggshell Thickness in Laying Hens”).
 Thus, if supplementation is needed to strengthen eggshell thickness, not only calcium should be considered but also phosphorus and estrogen supplementation.

 Impact of Changing Climate